Orbit spaces of equivariantly formal torus actions of complexity one: A criterion of equivariant formality in complexity one: case

 Our next goal is to formulate and prove the theorem converse to Theorem~\ref{thmEqFormImpliesSphere} that is the criterion for equivariant formality of torus actions of complexity one in general position in terms of the orbit space structure.
 In this section we discuss the case $n=2$, i.e. the $T^1$-action on 4-dimensional manifolds.
 This case is simpler but reflects some of the main ideas of the general case.
 The general theorem is stated and proved in Section~\ref{secSphereImpliesFormality}.

-\begin{thm} Assume that an effective action of $T^1$ on a closed manifold $X=X^4$ satisfies the following properties: \begin{enumerate} \item the action has nonempty finite set $X_0$ of fixed points; \item the action is semifree (that is, the action is free on the complement $X\setminus X_0$); \item the orbit space $Q=Q^3=X^4/T^1$ is a homology $3$-sphere: $\Hr^i(Q)=0$ for $i=0,1,2$. \end{enumerate} Then the action is equivariantly formal: $H^{\odd}(X)=0$. \end{thm}
+\begin{thm} Let the coefficient ring $R$ be either $\Zo$ or $\Qo$.
+Assume that an effective smooth action of $T^1$ on a closed orientable manifold $X=X^4$ satisfies the following properties: \begin{enumerate} \item the action has nonempty finite set $X_0$ of fixed points; \item the action is semifree (that is, the action is free on the complement $X\setminus X_0$); \item the orbit space $Q=Q^3=X^4/T^1$ is a homology $3$-sphere: $\Hr_i(Q)=0$ for $i=0,1,2$, and $H_3(Q)\cong R$. \end{enumerate} Then the action is equivariantly formal: $H^{\odd}(X)=0$. \end{thm}

-It should be noted that circle actions on 4-folds are a classical subject in algebraic topology~\cite{ChL,Fint}, in particular, the relation between simply-connectedness of $X^4$ and simply-connectedness of the orbit 3-fold $Q^3=X^4/T^1$ as well as the classification of $T^1$-manifolds of dimension $4$ in terms of their orbit spaces was studied in detail by Fintushel~\cite{Fint} (also see references therein).
+It should be noted that circle actions on 4-folds are a classical subject in algebraic topology~\cite{ChL,Fint}, in particular, the relation between simple connectedness of $X^4$ and simple connectedness of the orbit 3-fold $Q^3=X^4/T^1$ as well as the classification of $T^1$-manifolds of dimension $4$ in terms of their orbit spaces was studied in detail by Fintushel~\cite{Fint} (also see references therein).
 Theorem~\ref{thmSphereImpliesEqFormSimple} is a homological version of his result.
 We suppose that the reasoning below is not the easiest way to prove the statement, however it demonstrates the key ideas to be used in the proof of Theorem~\ref{thmSphereImpliesEqForm} below, which tackles the case of general~$n$.

 \begin{proof}[Proof of Theorem~\ref{thmSphereImpliesEqFormSimple}] By assumption, we have a $T^1$-action on a $4$-manifold $X^4$, the orbit space $Q^3$ is a homology 3-sphere and there is a nonempty finite set $Z=Q_0$ of fixed points.
 The truncated ABFP-sequence has the form